CoeJoder/ethereum-node/docs/hardware-requirements.md

 ## Client PC
 - your laptop or desktop computer, connected to the same LAN as the node server
+- will be used to administer the node server via SSH, secured by key+passphrase authentication
 - this guide presumes you have Linux installed.
 With minor modifications, you could also use Windows 10+ via WSL (Windows Subsystem for Linux), or Mac OS, but this is beyond the scope of this guide

-- this guide will instruct you on how to create a SSH tunnel with passkey authentication for administering the node server in a secure way
+## Air-Gapped PC
+- will be used to generate seed phrases, and to sign transactions by typing in the seed phrase
+- once commissioned, must *NEVER, EVER* be connected to the internet or any networked device
+- any old, retired PC will do so long as it can run [the Ethereum staking deposit CLI](https://github.com/ethereum/staking-deposit-cli)
+- should not have a storage disk installed; a live Linux USB disk will be used to boot into RAM
+- should not have wireless capabilities (e.g. WiFi/4G/5G), or should at least have these functions disabled in the BIOS or by physical toggle if available

 ## Router / Firewall
 - the hub of your LAN which connects the node server & client PC together and to the internet
-- a decent router which can run [OpenWRT](https://openwrt.org/)
+- must have decent CPU and RAM, able to run [OpenWRT](https://openwrt.org/) and handle the node server's high traffic
 - for example:
 	- [Linksys WRT3200ACM](https://www.amazon.com/dp/B01JOXW3YE?&tag=router10-20) (*Èl Classicò Americàno*)
 		- long in the tooth, but still works well.
-It has dual-partition storage to house two firmware installs simultaneously and switches between them automatically during flashing, which makes tinkering much easier.
+It has dual-partition storage to house two firmware installs simultaneously and switches between them automatically during flashing, which makes tinkering safer.
 It's also widely supported with a huge userbase, so finding help on the various forums is easy
 		- there are newer WiFi 6+ routers which are open source-friendly, including a variety of cheap Chinesium appliances which are popular in the "tech bro" community, but they are buggy, suffer occasional zero-day exploits ([exhibit A](https://news.ycombinator.com/item?id=41605680)) and supply-chain attacks ([exhibit B](https://archive.is/xewlX)).
 I recommend sticking with *Èl Classicò Americàno* for now.
-If better WiFi is needed, disable its Wifi radios and connect a separate AP
+If better WiFi is needed, disable its WiFi radios and connect a separate AP
 		- a viable alternative would be either a dedicated Mini PC or a pfSense/OPNSense appliance, and running pfSense/OPNSense for routing & firewall duties instead of OpenWRT, but this is out of scope for this guide

 ## UPS Battery Backup